Tommy Sugiarto and Huang Kaixiang each won his first international title in over a year as the home team settled for one at the Thailand Masters.

 For Huang Kaixiang (pictured right), 2015 was the first year out of a successful period as a top junior.
 In 2014, he had won the doubles double at the Asian Juniors and went on to win the world title with Chen Qingchen.
 By the end of the year, however, Huang had been replaced as the mixed doubles partner of the up-and-coming Chen by his own men’s doubles partner Zheng Siwei and that new pair is, of course, now #1 in the world.

-Huang still prospered in 2015 as he and Zheng won two titles and he did the same with his new mixed partner Huang Dongping, each pair winning one and one Gold event.
+Huang still prospered in 2015 as he and Zheng won two titles and he did the same with his new mixed partner Huang Dongping, each pair winning one Grand Prix and one Grand Prix Gold event.
 Last year was basically, a partner search, however, as he played with no fewer than five partners.
-He featured in four Gold semi-finals with Zheng Siwei, then with Wang Yilu he reached a Superseries semi-final in Korea, laying the groundwork for the pair’s first title.
+He featured in four Grand Prix Gold semi-finals with Zheng Siwei, then with Wang Yilu he reached a Superseries semi-final in Korea, laying the groundwork for the pair’s first title.

 On Sunday, Huang and Wang were one game up and punched out to a 19-17 lead in the second, only to let Chinese Taipei’s Lu Ching Yao / Yang Po Han nose ahead.
 The Chinese pair saved two game points before finally having to settle for a third and deciding game.
 They dominated the decider, though, and left the Taiwan pair with their second straight runner-up finish.